ferrnnaando/hackintosh-guide/README.md

   - **RAM and Storage:** Ensure sufficient RAM and storage space.
   - **Bluetooth:** Confirm Bluetooth chipset compatibility.
   - **Other Components:** Check compatibility for webcams, card readers, and peripherals.
+- Check Online Resources: Research your hardware on Hackintosh forums, websites, or community databases to see if others have successfully set up Hackintosh systems with similar components.
+Dortania's guide may also provide information on specific hardware considerations.

-## 2. Gather Necessary Files
+## 2. Prepare Installation Media
 - Download OpenCore bootloader from the [Dortania website](https://dortania.github.io/OpenCore-Install-Guide/).
-- Choose x32 or x64 based on your PC's architecture:
-  - **x32 (32-bit):** For 32-bit UEFI firmware (less common).
-  - **x64 (64-bit):** For 64-bit UEFI firmware (modern PCs).
-- Follow Dortania's installation instructions.
+- For USB drives with large partitions (+16GB), use Rufus or your system's partition eraser tool to create a macOS installer USB.

 ## 3. Configure OpenCore
+- Customize the OpenCore configuration for your PC.
+Follow the Dortania guide to:
+  - Add necessary kexts (drivers) to the Kexts folder.
+  - Place ACPI files, if needed, in the ACPI folder.
+  - Add specific files or patches to the Resources and Tools folders.
+  - Edit the config.plist file according to your PC's requirements.
+Dortania provides explanations for each section.

+## 4. Create EFI Partition
-- Follow Dortania's guide for configuring OpenCore based on your hardware.
+- Create an EFI partition on your USB drive.
+- Place the necessary OpenCore files in the EFI partition.

-## 4. BIOS/UEFI Settings
+## 5. BIOS/UEFI Settings
+- Access your motherboard's BIOS/UEFI settings.
-- Access BIOS/UEFI settings and configure as specified in Dortania's guide.
+- Configure settings as specified in Dortania's guide, including:
+  - Disabling secure boot.
+  - Enabling AHCI mode for SATA devices.
-- Disable secure boot, enable AHCI mode, and adjust other relevant options.
+  - Adjusting other relevant options.

-## 5. Create EFI Partition
-- Create an EFI partition on your USB drive and place OpenCore files in it.
+## 6. Boot from USB
+- Insert your USB installer into your Hackintosh system.
+- Access the boot menu (usually by pressing a key like F12 or F8 during startup).
+- Select the USB drive as the boot device.

+## 7. Install macOS
+- Boot into the macOS installer from USB.
+- Use Disk Utility to erase a partition where macOS will be installed.
+Format it as Mac OS Extended (HFS+).
+- Install macOS on the formatted partition.

-## 6. Addressing "Error 1004" (if encountered)
+## 8. Addressing "Error 1004" (if encountered)
-- If you face "Error 1004" during macOS installation:
+- If you encounter "Error 1004" during macOS installation, follow these steps:
   - Unplug non-essential devices (monitors, audio adapters, peripherals).
-  - Boot PC, enter BIOS/UEFI with the keyboard plugged in.
+  - Boot your PC, enter BIOS/UEFI with the keyboard plugged in.
-  - Boot macOS installer USB.
+  - Boot the macOS installer USB.
-  - Unplug the keyboard once macOS installer boots.
+  - Once the macOS installer boots successfully, unplug the keyboard again.
   - Plug in only the mouse during installation.

-## 7. Boot from USB
-- Insert your USB installer and select it as the boot device from the boot menu (F12, F8, etc.).

-## 8. Install macOS
-- Boot into the macOS installer from USB.
-- Format the target drive using Disk Utility as GUID Partition Map with Mac OS Extended (Journaled) or APFS.
-- Install macOS on the formatted drive.

 ## 9. Post-installation Setup
-- Boot macOS from USB, then install OpenCore on the internal drive.
+- After macOS is installed, boot into it using your USB drive, and install OpenCore on the internal drive.
-- Configure necessary kexts and settings for hardware compatibility.
+- Configure necessary kexts (drivers) and other settings to make your hardware work correctly.

 ## 10. Troubleshooting
 - Be aware that installing macOS through Hackintosh can be a challenging process and may initially result in an experience that doesn't resemble macOS.
 You may encounter: